amashry/CustomYOLOv5-NIST-Buckets-VOXL-tflite/README.md

 For a walkthrough of the model testing process, which involves recording the output of rqt_image_view on a local machine and running the YOLOv5 ROS node, please refer to [ModelTesting.md](ModelTesting.md).

 ## Model Deployment Onboard

 For a tutorial on the process of converting the model to a .tflite format that is compatible with voxl-tflite-server, including quantization and deployment, please refer to [ModelDeployment.md](ModelDeployment.md).
 Note: this process is still ongoing.

-## Ongoing Work

-For updates on our current work on converting the .pt model to a .tflite model that works with the voxl-tflite-server, check out [OngoingWork.md](OngoingWork.md).

 ## Building and Deploying VOXL Packages